Game0verZeus/CV_SCANNER/README.md

 🌟 Show Your Support!
 If you like this project, give it a ⭐ on GitHub and feel free to contribute! 😊

-📬 Contact
-💼 GitHub: Game0verZeus
-📧 Email: your-email@example.com (Optional, if you want to be contacted) 📝 LinkedIn: Your LinkedIn Profile (Optional)